 I wondered what would become of Davie.
 During the next week, his grandparents stayed in Davie's home while putting his mother's affairs in order.
-As a psychologist, my husband counseled Davie and helped the grandparents to realize that the best life for Davie would be with an aunt.
+Our school psychologist counseled Davie and helped the grandparents to realize that the best life for Davie would be with an aunt.
 Davie had met her only once; She lived in Spain with her husband and two children.
-Within weeks, this little English speaking 4 year old was swept away to Spain to begin a new life.
-The families and the staff of the school donated \$1,200 to help Davie and his transition.
+Within weeks, this little English speaking 4-year-old was swept away to Spain to begin a new life.
+The families and the staff of the school donated \$1,200 to help Davie with his transition.